Long Gone Day - Part One

 He was knocked down instantly by the force of his attacker.
-Trying to scream, to give an outlet for the terror that ripped through him, he could only gasp with his open, dumbstruck mouth as the air was knocked out of him.
+Trying to scream, to give an outlet for the pain that ripped through him, he could only gasp with his open, dumbstruck mouth as the air was knocked out of his lungs.
 The weight of the man straddling him felt like solid stone, cold and immobile.
 No part of him felt of the warm, spongy sensation of flesh and bone.
 Fingers like steel gripped Michael’s arms, bruising both his skin and the muscle underneath.
 Another fist decimated his jaw, and the side of his face grew warm and sticky with blood.
 His kicking feet were quickly locked down by another set of iron-like hands.
-After a few shallow panicked gasps for air, he opened his mouth trying to scream again, but it was forcefully engulfed by the depraved kiss of the monster that dominated him.
+After a few shallow panicked gasps for air, he opened his mouth trying to scream, but it was forcefully engulfed by the depraved kiss of the monster that dominated him.
 He struggled with all his might, but could only feel the rupture of his muscles from his own frantic, mad convulsions as tears flooded his wide blue eyes.

 Then came the maddening agony.

-“Blood,” Maseo answered, eyes narrowing.
+“Blood,” Maseo answered her, eyes narrowing.

 “You have to save him,” Gwen spoke to Maseo who had just appeared behind her.
 When she turned her head and looked up at Terrant, her green eyes burned assertively.
 “Terrant.
 Get them.”

-Terrant glanced at Maseo, who nodded in approval, and then charged off down the alley after the vampires.
+Terrant glanced at Maseo, who nodded in approval and then charged off down the alley after the vampires.

-Maseo hadn’t ‘turned’ anyone before, he was against that sort of thing.
+Maseo hadn’t turned anyone before.
+He was against that sort of thing.
 His strong blood would allow this new vampire the perk of not needing to feed very often, and their lifestyle would definitely make the adjustment easy, increasing his chances of survival, but that would mean another companion, and they didn’t even know who this guy was.

 “Maseo,” Gwen narrowed her eyes commandingly, “I invoke my right of primogeniture.
 You will do it.”

 Maseo shuddered.
 She’d never invoked her birthright before.
-When he was intrusted to watch over the hypersensitive fae by her own people, he was specifically instructed to accommodate any requests long as they didn’t break any laws, human or otherwise.
+When he was entrusted to watch over the hypersensitive fae by her own people, he was specifically instructed to accommodate any requests long as they didn’t break any laws, human or otherwise.
 But this… this was unexpected and went against his principles.
-Although she was his friend, and he trusted her, she was still fae, which meant he needed to be careful with who would responsible for this stray pup.
+Although she was his friend, and he trusted her, she was still fae, which meant he needed to be careful with who would be responsible for this stray pup.